 Engineering Cellular Therapies

 Immunotherapies are treatments designed to modulate the immune response that have shown astounding clinical potential, yet there are no current treatments with guaranteed success.
 We are working to engineer cellular systems with controllable, enhanced, and non-native functions that improve their impact and capability.
-By developing high throughput technologies to interrogate immune function, we hope to translate our findings into improvements in the next generation of cellular therapeutics.
+By integrating protein engineering, metabolic engineering, and synthetic biology toolkits, we hope to translate our findings into improvements in the next generation of cellular therapeutics.

 Developing Proteins that Fight Cancer and Control Metabolism